Is a Correction Looming Ahead for Biocept, Inc. (BIOC)

-Biocept, Inc. (NASDAQ:BIOC) went down by -8.88% from its latest closing price compared to the recent 1-year high of $1.30.
-The company’s stock price has collected -20.21% of loss in the last five trading sessions.
-Press Release reported on 09/04/20 that Biocept Announces One-for-Ten Reverse Stock Split
+Biocept, Inc. (NASDAQ:BIOC) went up by 9.42% from its latest closing price compared to the recent 1-year high of $13.00.
+The company’s stock price has collected -25.72% of loss in the last five trading sessions.
+Press Release reported 0 hour ago that Aegea Biotechnologies, Inc. Advances to Semi-Finals of the $5M XPRIZE Rapid COVID Testing Competition

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.